Camp Update, July 17!

 • Special guests: TBA

 Aug 26 - 29: Human Habitat: Could you survive in the wild?
-We will create our own outdoor village and cook over a campfire!
+We will create our own outdoor village, practice survival skills, and cook over a campfire!

 We are thrilled to be offering our second season of summer camp in 2025!